 - Cutting board and knife

-- 3 quart heavy gauge pot or larger
+- 5 quart pot

 - Serving plate

-Prepare the oil
+Prepare the patties

 Don’t forget to submit a photo of your creations!
 You can upload your photos using my Contact form!